The State Of REITs: July 2017

-REIT earnings season is kicking off so before we are full to the brim with company specific fundamental news, we are taking a step back to look at the macro picture for REITs.
+REIT earnings season is kicking off.
+So, before we are full to the brim with company-specific fundamental news, we are taking a step back to look at the macro picture for REITs.
 The analysis in this article will include:

-- REIT performance Vs. the S&P
+- REIT performance vs. the S&P

-- Fundamentals – cap rates, supply and demand
+- Fundamentals - cap rates, supply, and demand

 - Valuation - relative and absolute

-- Small cap Vs. Large cap
+- Small cap vs. Large cap

 - Viability of investment in the sector and within the sector